Pledge to vote for the Women's Equality Party on 🍊orange🍊 on 6th May

 How can you get involved?

-Over the course of the next few months, we are looking for volunteers to help with events, canvassing, fundraising, street stalls and much more!
+Over the course of the next few months, we are looking for volunteers to help with events, canvassing, fundraising, street stalls and much more.
 Any donations will also be used to fund each of these aspects furthering our campaign for equality in London.
-Take a look at the tab below to sign up now!
+Take a look at the below to sign up, donate or join the party now!

 We don’t have to imagine if London was the first gender equal city.
 We can make it happen.